Stenkilde/test123/README.md

 # Bluebyte Photo Stories

-This readme, assumes you have either npm / yarn installed
+This README assumes you have either npm or yarn installed.

-You can use npm or yarn

 ```
    $ npm install
    $ npm start

    # OR

    $ yarn install
    $ yarn start
 ```